woohoolabs/zen/README.md

 ### Configuring the compiler

 What about the `COMPILER_CONFIG_CLASS_NAME` argument?
-This must be the name of a class which extends `AbstractCompilerConfig`.
+This must be the fully qualified name of a class which extends `AbstractCompilerConfig`.
 Let's see an [example](https://github.com/woohoolabs/zen/blob/master/Config/AbstractCompilerConfig.php)!